N Judah: History

 N Judah train entering the eastern portal of the Sunset Tunnel.

 On January 10, 1998, Muni opened the Muni Metro Extension to 4th and King/Caltrain.
 It was originally served by a temporary shuttle service, the E Embarcadero, which ran between Embarcadero station and 4th and King/Caltrain.
 On August 22, 1998, the E Embarcadero line was eliminated and the N Judah line was extended in its place.

 A variety of service changes took place with the introduction of full service on the T Third Street line on April 7, 2007.
 The N Judah was cut back to Embarcadero station; the surface section on the Embarcadero was served only by the T Third Street line, plus the J Church line at peak hours.
 The changes were unpopular with the public; they caused severe delays in the Market Street subway and forced N Judah riders to transfer to reach the Caltrain station when they previously did not.
 On June 30, 2007, Muni reversed several of the changes; the J Church and N Judah were restored to their previous configuration.
 On December 5, 2009, the N Judah was cut to Embarcadero on weekends as part of widespread service reductions.
 Weekend service was re-extended on October 15, 2011.

 After concerns from riders of constant overcrowding of the trains on the N Judah line, Muni debuted an express bus route called the NX Judah Express on June 13, 2011.
 Starting off as a pilot program, the NX (stylized as N^{x}) was intended to relieve overcrowding during rush hours every ten minutes.
-It follows the western end of the N Judah route from Ocean Beach to 19th Avenue, then operates nonstop from there to the Financial District where it stops at Bush and Montgomery Streets.
+It followed the western end of the N Judah route from Ocean Beach to 19th Avenue, then operated nonstop from there to the Financial District where it terminated at Bush and Montgomery Streets.
+Due to the COVID-19 pandemic, NX service was suspended and has not been restored.

 In September 2016, Muni began running a pair of one-car shuttles between Embarcadero station and Carl and Hillway during morning rush hour to reduce crowding on the inner section of the line.
 A study after one month showed the shuttles had increased capacity on the inner part of the line by 18% and reduced the number of passengers unable to board overcrowded trains by 63%.
 In March 2018, the SFMTA board voted to shorten rush-hour headways from 7 minutes to 4 minutes, but to only use one-car trains on weekends.
 The changes were to take effect in the summer.